crate/crate/docs/sql/statements/begin.rst

 The statement starts a transaction block until it committed or rolled back.

-As CrateDB does not support transactions, this command has no effect and will be ignored.
+As CrateDB does not support transactions, the only effect of this command is to start a scope on which cursors ``WITHOUT HOLD`` can be :ref:`declared <sql-declare>`.

 ..
 NOTE::